 - the mainstream nursery project and the Assisted Nursery Places Scheme, which helps ensure that young children (under 5) who are in need, often as a result of family difficulties, can attend Island nurseries.
-The project provides the children with access to a positive, stimulating environment. - the Preventative Focus Work Project, which provides individually tailored support on a one-to-one or small group basis to young people considered in need.
+The project provides the children with access to a positive, stimulating environment whilst enabling their parents' to engage with other services. - the Preventative Focus Work Project, which provides individually tailored support on a one-to-one or small group basis to young people considered in need.
 Issues include anger management, keeping safe and self esteem.
 Follow on work can include engaging the young people in main stream activities or learning (for example, football skills and cooking skills).
 This provides a positive focus for the individual and essential respite for the family.
-During a 15 month period in which 82 children participated, only a very small number were placed in care whilst on the project, indicating the role that such projects can have in early intervention.
+During a 15 month period in which 82 children participated, only a very small number10 were placed in care whilst on the project, indicating the role that such projects can have in early intervention.